Are you planning any staycations this summer?

 Thanet, the most Southeastern tip of Kent boasts of an impressive 15 sandy beaches and bays, easily accessible from London by train or by road which makes it a great choice for a day trip or weekend away from the city.

-If you are planning on catching the train from London, there’s a high speed train service from London St Pancras International Station to Ramsgate, Broadstairs, and Margate which means that travelling from the capital is quick and easy.
+If you are planning on catching the train from London, there’s a high-speed train service from London St Pancras International Station to Ramsgate, Broadstairs, and Margate which means that travelling from the capital is quick and easy.
 Journey times are approximately 75 minutes to Ramsgate, 85 minutes to Broadstairs and 90 minutes to Margate.

 During my time living by the coastline, I explored the history, the beaches and even spontaneously took the ferry from a nearby port to France with a bunch of friends for a weekend (check my Paris highlights on Instagram).
-I was blessed to live a walking distance from a beach.
+I was blessed to live a walking distance of a beach.

 A lot of people know of the popular Margate beach but sometimes that beach can get overcrowded.
 There are a lot more beautiful hidden gems that are close by.